check out christopher shannon’s sporty looks for linder sterling’s new ballet

 "I didn't want to get into a 'dance' headspace and conform to existing ideas," Christopher Shannon says in a release, "So we did a fitting with the dancers and worked on the narrative between the looks and the characters".
 Shannon wanted the dancers to look and feel sexy, so the garment construction was adapted for movement and fit.

-As well as Shannon's instantly recognisable poppered sportswear looks, the dancers performed with an elaborately patterned, hand-tufted rug created by Linder Sterling in collaboration with Dovecot Studios in Edinburgh.
+As well as Shannon's instantly recognisable poppered sportswear looks, the designer worked with Dovecot Studios in Edinburgh to create an elaborately patterned, hand-tufted rug that is used in the performance.

 The ballet is performed by dancers from the Northern Ballet, with choreography by Kenneth Tindall and music by film composer Maxwell Sterling.